 Near Odessa in Ector County, Texas — The American South (West South Central)

 Location.
-Marker has been reported missing.
-It was located near 31° 45.979′ N, 102° 31.195′ W. Marker was near Odessa, Texas, in Ector County.
-Marker could be reached from Interstate 20 Frontage Road at milepost 106, 1.3 miles east of Farm to Market Road 866, on the right.
-Marker was located on the eastbound frontage road.
+31° 45.272′ N, 102° 33.284′ W. Marker is near Odessa, Texas, in Ector County.
+Marker is on Interstate 20 at milepost 104, on the right when traveling east.
+Marker is in the eastbound weigh station.
 Touch for map.
-Marker was in this post office area: Odessa TX 79763, United States of America.
+Marker is in this post office area: Odessa TX 79763, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 9, 2015, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 260 times since then and 17 times this year.
-Photos: 1, 2, 3. submitted on August 9, 2015, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+This page has been viewed 282 times since then and 19 times this year.
+Photos: 1, 2, 3. submitted on August 9, 2015, by Bill Kirchner of Tucson, Arizona.